Knights of Guinevere

-Knights of Guinevere is an Australian adult independent-animated web series created and written by Dana Terrace, Zach Marcus, and John Bailey Owen, directed by Terrace, and produced by Glitch Productions.
-The series has been described as a sci-fi psychological thriller by Glitch Productions.

-The show is the first 2D animated series produced by Glitch Productions.
-The pilot episode was released on 19 September 2025.
+Knights of Guinevere is an Australian independent adult animated web series created by Dana Terrace, Zach Marcus, and John Bailey Owen, directed by Terrace, and produced by Glitch Productions.
+It is the first traditionally-animated series produced by the studio.
+The pilot episode was released on 19 September 2025, and was well received by critics.

 Synopsis

 Knights of Guinevere centres around Park Planet, a floating, planet-spanning amusement park with an android princess named Guinevere serving as its mascot.
 Living in the town of M7 on the surface below are Andi, an engineer and android surgeon working for the park, and Frankie, a factory worker and scrap-scavenger, both of whom are overworked and tired of their jobs.
 When Frankie comes across a damaged Guinevere android, the two friends sneak into the park's secret labs in order to repair it, unaware of what lies in wait for them.